 Leiden University

-My name is Rozemarijn van Dijk and I am currently a PhD-researcher and teaching assistant at the University of Antwerp in Belgium.
-Besides being an academic, I am a big fan of bird watching, discovering (and more importantly, eating) cheeses, listening to podcasts and reading books.
-On this website I will give you a quick overview of my research and several other activities.
+My name is Rozemarijn van Dijk and I am currently a postdoctoral researcher and teaching assistant at the University of Antwerp in Belgium.
+Besides being an academic, I am a big fan of bird watching, discovering (and more importantly, eating) cheese, listening to podcasts, and reading books.
+On this website, I offer a brief overview of my research and various other activities.

-Besides doing my PhD, I am also a teaching assistant.
-Apart from providing assistance to professors in the organization of their courses, I regularly give guest lectures about Gender and Politics and Intra-party Democracy and teach a seminar about Gender and Politics.
-In the last year I also supervised a bachelor thesis classes on gender and lobbying and LGBTQ interest groups.
+In addition to my research, I am also involved in teaching.
+I support professors in organizing their courses, give guest lectures on topics such as Gender and Politics and Intra-party Democracy, and teach a seminar on Gender and Politics.
+Over the past year, I have also supervised bachelor thesis classes on gender and lobbying, as well as LGBTQ+ interest groups.

-My dissertation project is inspired by the puzzle of the underrepresentation of women in parliament.
-In my research I focus on how political parties select candidates and on the individual recruitment chain.
+My dissertation project was inspired by the puzzle of the underrepresentation of women in parliament.
+I focused on how political parties select candidates (the demand side of political recruitment) and on the formation of political ambition (the supply side).
 What rules do parties use to select candidates and how this affect which candidates they select?
 Is there a gender gap in political ambition among party members?
 Do inclusive and exclusive selectorates create different candidate lists?
-By answering these questions I try to get a grasp on both the supply and demand of political candidates and to examine whether this is gendered.
+By answering these questions I tried to get a grasp on both the supply and demand of political candidates and to examine whether this is gendered.

 Apart from my dissertation project, I am involved in a couple of other research projects.
-These projects are about gender quota; candidate selection in the UK; LGBT wings in political parties; gendered parliamentary behavior; and (gendered) violence against politicians.
+These projects are about gender quota; candidate selection in the UK (together with Chris Butler); LGBT wings in political parties (together with Michal Grahn and Sofia Ammassari); gendered parliamentary behavior (together with Zeljko Poljak); and (gendered) violence against politicians (together with Joep van Lit).